mcglincy/dungeondraw-foundry-vtt/README.md

 ## Known issues

 * Simultaneous map editors can trample each other's changes and cause save errors.
 It's best to stick to one map-maker at a time (either the GM or a single player).
+* The geometry library used (JSTS) is ~500kb.
+I'm looking at ways to reduce the size.